Cpl. Leo H. Dorsey

 the walls of the dry-dock would start to crumble

 after it was completed.
+While in the

 While unloading the food from the ships, the prisoners stole food for themselves to supplement their meager rations.
 An average meal for the POWs was soybean and rice.
 The POWs carried 100 pound burlap sacks of soybeans.
 To get extra food, the POWs would tear holes into the bags and drop beans into their pockets.
 The pockets had holes to allow the beans to fall down their legs and settle in pouches around their ankles.
-This prevented the Japanese from finding them when they searched them when they returned to camp.
+This prevented the Japanese from finding them when they searched the POWs when they returned to camp.

 When the Japanese attempted to get the prisoners to unload munitions from ships, Leo and the other prisoners went on strike.
 Even though they were beaten, the prisoners would not unload the war materials from the ships.
 The Japanese finally gave in and took the Americans off the detail.